MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

 Members of the Domain Admins security group are authorized to administer the domain.
 By default, the Domain Admins group is a member of the Administrators group on all computers that have joined a domain, including the domain controllers.
 The Domain Admins group is the default owner of any object that's created in Active Directory for the domain by any member of the group.
 If members of the group create other objects, such as files, the default owner is the Administrators group.

 The Domain Admins group controls access to all domain controllers in a domain, and it can modify the membership of all administrative accounts in the domain.
-Members of the service administrator groups in its domain (Administrators and Domain Admins) and members of the Enterprise Admins group can modify Domain Admins membership.
-This group is considered a service administrator account because its members have full access to the domain controllers in a domain.
+Members of the Service administrator groups in its domain (Administrators and Domain Admins) and members of the Enterprise Admins group can modify Domain Admins membership.
+This group is considered a Service administrator account because its members have full access to the domain controllers in a domain.

 The Domain Admins group applies to the Windows Server operating system in [Default Active Directory security groups](#default-active-directory-security-groups).